timh1975/SoftwareEngineeringPortfolio/week10.md

 **fig 1**

-Once the reive of changes were confrime, I added comments in the reivew and approved (fig 2).
+Once the reive of changes were confirmed, I added comments in the reivew and approved (fig 2).
 The next step was to merge the feature branch into the development branch.

 ![](/images/week10-code-review-completed.png "")